96boards/documentation/enterprise/developerbox/getting-started/README.md

 # Out of the Box

-The following subsections should describe how to get started with the Developer Box using the release build shipped with the boards.
-The Developer Box is ready to use “out of the box” with a preinstalled version of XXX (unless otherwise specified).
+The following subsections should describe how to get started with the Developerbox using the release build shipped with the boards.
+The Developerbox is ready to use “out of the box” with a preinstalled version of XXX (unless otherwise specified).

 <img src="" data-canonical-src="" width="250" height="160" />
 <img src="" data-canonical-src="" width="250" height="160" />